-Iran starts 20% uranium enrichment as tanker feared seized
+Iran acknowledges it seized South Korean-flagged oil tanker

 Iran’s decision comes after its parliament passed a bill, later approved by a constitutional watchdog, aimed at hiking enrichment to pressure Europe into providing sanctions relief.
 It also serves as pressure ahead of the inauguration of President-elect Joe Biden, who has said he is willing to re-enter the nuclear deal.

 Iran informed the International Atomic Energy Agency last week that it planned to take the step.
+The IAEA said Monday that “agency inspectors have been monitoring activities” at Fordo and that its director-general Rafael Mariano Grossi planned to issue a report to member-nations of the U.N. organization later in the day.

-Meanwhile, satellite data from MarineTraffic.com showed the MT Hankuk Chemi off Bandar Abbas on Monday afternoon without explanation.
+Meanwhile, satellite data from MarineTraffic.com showed the MT Hankuk Chemi off Bandar Abbas on Monday afternoon, with no explanation as to the change in the vessel’s path.
 It had been traveling from Saudi Arabia to Fujairah in the United Arab Emirates.

-The ship’s listed owner, DM Shipping Co.
-Ltd. of Busan, South Korea, could not be immediately reached.
-Iran did not immediately acknowledge the vessel’s travel.
+Calls to South Korea’s Foreign Ministry and the ship’s listed owner, DM Shipping Co.
+Ltd. of Busan, South Korea, were not immediately answered after business hours Monday.
+Iran did not acknowledge the vessel’s location.

 The United Kingdom Marine Trade Operations, an information exchange overseen by the British royal navy in the region, acknowledged an “interaction” between a merchant vessel and Iranian authorities in the Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of all the world’s oil passes.